Temple Grandin

 “Strength, Muscle Coordination and Sensory Processing used for walking, talking, and the use of fine motor skills for activities of daily living and general attention to tasks have all been shown to be positively impacted by equine movement as a facilitation tool/strategy, when under the direction of a therapist, as part of a larger total plan of care."

-We have had many incredible moments during sessions that give
+We have had many incredible moments during sessions that remind us why horses are such amazing partners in our programs.
+Here are just a few:

 A quick message about H.A.L.T.